jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-4/part-06.md

 There were the fire temples of the Persians and the temples of the Greeks and the houses of the Arabs in the Hijaz, which the Prophet ordered destroyed on his raids.

-Al-Mas'udi mentioned some of them.90 We have no occasion whatever to mention them.
+Al-Mas'udi mentioned some of them.<!-- 90 -->

+We have no occasion whatever to mention them.
 They are not sanctioned by a religious law.
 They have nothing to do with religion.

 No attention is paid to them or to their history.
 In connection with them, the information contained in historical works is enough.
 Whoever wants to have historical information (about them) should consult the historical works.